beeware/beeware-tutorial/docs/en/tutorial/tutorial-0.md

 File C:\...\beeware-tutorial\beeware-venv\Scripts\activate.ps1 cannot be loaded because running scripts is disabled on this system.
 ```

-Your Windows account doesn't have permissions to run scripts.
+Your Windows account doesn't have permission to run scripts.
 To fix this:

 1. Run [Windows PowerShell as Administrator](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.4).
 2. Run `set-executionpolicy RemoteSigned`